Maelstromeous/k8s-cluster/README.md

 Below are the steps to set up the cluster assuming you have bought your VPS' and have attained SSH access to each machine.

-## Cloning

-For easy-peasy setup, run the following command as soon as you have access to your VPS:

-`sudo apt update && sudo apt upgrade && sudo apt install git && git clone https://github.com/Maelstromeous/k8s-cluster.git && cd k8s-cluster`
 ## First time setup

-`./firstSetup.sh`

-Installs docker and updates the OS ready for rancher, either in master or worker mode.
+For easy-peasy setup, copy pasta and run the following command as soon as you have access to your VPS:

+`sudo apt update && sudo apt upgrade -y && sudo apt install git && git clone https://github.com/Maelstromeous/k8s-cluster.git && cd k8s-cluster && ./init.sh`

 ## Master setup